 Key information

-Scope: Preclinical and clinical product development
+Scope: Preclinical and clinical product development and development of real-world evidence for NHS or social care adoption

 Applicant eligibility: HEI, SME, NHS or social care provider, not-for-profit organisation